-No formal performance evaluation of senior executives was undertaken during the reporting period.
+Formal performance evaluations of all senior executives were undertaken during the reporting period.

-PRINCIPLE 2: STRUCTURE THE BOARD TO ADD VALUE
+PRINCIPLE 2: STRUCTURE THE BOARD TO BE EFFECTIVE AND ADD VALUE and disclose

-- (a) have a nomination committee which: - (1) has at least three members, a majority of whom are independent Directors, and - (2) is chaired by an independent director; and disclose - (3) the charter of the committee - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address Board succession issues and to ensure that the Board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively
+- (a) have a nomination committee which:

+- (1) has at least three members, a majority of whom are independent Directors, and

+- (2) is chaired by an independent director:

+- (3) the charter of the committee - (4) the members of the committee; and - (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or - (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address Board succession issues and to ensure that the Board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively

 Due to the small size of the Company and the number of Board members, the Board does not have a formal nomination committee structure.
 Any new Directors will be selected according to the needs of the Company at that particular time, the composition and the balance of experience on the Board as well as the strategic direction of the Company.
+Where a vacancy arises or it is considered appropriate to vary the composition of the Board of Directors, the full Board generally participates in any review of the Board's composition and the qualifications and experience of candidates.
+Directors are selected upon the basis of their specialist skills and business background so as to provide an appropriate mix of skills, perspective and business experience.